Remote Work Was Supposed to Feel Better — Why It Quietly Drains You Instead

 You:

-• Answer one more Teams message at 8:47 PM.
+- Answer one more Teams message at 8:47 PM

-• Think about a bug while brushing your teeth.
+- Think about a bug while brushing your teeth

-• Walk past your desk and “just check something.”
+- Walk past your desk and “just check something”

-There’s no commute to create a mental buffer.
+There’s no commute to create separation.

-No physical transition.
+No transition.

-So your brain stays in low-level “work mode” all the time.
+So your brain stays in low-level work mode all the time.

-That low-grade activation?
 That’s anxiety.

 Not panic.